howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 ```

-As you can see `getLinks` is called only once!
+Even the query want the same link twice, when you'll debug it, you can see `getLinks` is called only once!

 ### What's next?

-In the next chapter we will extern `Link` model about date fields.
-H2 doesn't support the type we need so we have to manage it somehow.
-You will learn about custom scalar types.
+In the next chapter we will add additional field to the `Link`.
+We need to add an information when link is added to the best type to cover such need is date-time.
+H2 doesn't support the type we need so we have to manage it somehow manually.
+In sangria you can define your own scalar types and this is what we will learn about.